What Sets Us Apart

 Dedicated Quality Improvement and Patient Safety Education

 Residents are provided with a dedicated curriculum on quality improvement and patient safety.
-In the PGY2 ambulatory block, residents work in teams to develop relevant projects for improving the patient care systems or the residency education.
-Using the Plan-Do-Study-Act model, they are encouraged to do rapid cycle improvements toward sustainable change in our local system.
-During the PGY3 year, they revisit these concepts and projects.
+In the PGY2 ambulatory block, residents work in teams to develop relevant projects for improving the patient care systems in the outpatient setting.
+Using the Plan-Do-Study-Act model, they are encouraged to do rapid cycle improvements toward sustainable change.
+During the PGY3 year, they revisit these concepts and apply them to inpatient projects and key priority improvements for the general medicine units.

 Residents are also enlisted in the patient safety movement.
-From the daily Handoff Rounds at 7 AM and 7 PM where residents are observed and coached in the handoff process to the close monitoring of best practice documentation in the electronic medical record, residents learn to observe health care delivery through a lens of safety and improvement.
-The Patient Safety Elective provides a single resident the opportunity to do “consults” on colleagues who have patient care plans that did not go as intended.
+From the daily Handoff Rounds where residents are observed and coached in the handoff process to the close monitoring of best practice documentation in the electronic medical record, residents learn to observe health care delivery through a lens of safety and improvement.
+The Patient Safety Elective provides an opportunity for the resident to become the patient safety expert for the month, collecting reports from colleagues about patient care incidents.
 The safety resident looks into the various contributors to these events and works to identify system-level fixes to the problems that led to the near miss or medical error.

 Quality Improvement Chief Resident

 The Quality Improvement Chief Resident works closely with housestaff on multiple projects related to Quality Improvement and Patient Safety.
-This includes a dedicated QI Curriculum for junior and senior residents, a curriculum and evaluation program for patient handoffs, and a 4-week Patient Safety Elective for third year residents.
-The QI Chief Resident acts as a liaison between several Hospital committees, Department committees, and the residency program, keeping lines of communication open and finding opportunities for resident involvement in system-wide QI initiatives.
+This includes helping to teach a dedicated QI Curriculum for junior and senior residents, leading the curriculum and evaluation program for patient handoffs and documentation, and facilitating the 4-week Patient Safety Elective for third year residents.
+The QI Chief Resident acts as a liaison between several Hospital and Department committees and the residency program.
+He/she helps to identify innumerable residents to invite in system-wide QI initiatives.
 The individual in this position also works closely with the Chief Medical Resident and spends some portion of the year as a teaching Attending on the general medical service.

 The Weill Cornell internal medicine program additionally emphasizes its academic mission in training the next generation of physician teachers and physician leaders.
 As part of the PGY1 retreat every spring, residents learn the fundamental skills of clinical teaching including creating a good learning environment, communicating goals, evaluating learners, and providing effective feedback.
-Third year residents are additionally invited to choose the Resident as Clinician Educator rotation, an inpatient general medicine rotation with one senior resident and two fourth year medical student subinterns.
-The resident acts as a “junior attending” and is coached by the team’s attending on teaching skills.
+Third year residents are additionally invited to choose the Resident as Clinician Educator rotation, an inpatient general medicine rotation where one senior resident acts as the "junior attending" to a team of one intern and one subintern.
+The resident is coached by the team's attending on teaching skills and bedside learning.
+In addition, Cathy Jalali, PhD, serves as a resource to the department to ensure best practice teaching by the faculty with the focus of promoting critical thinking and active learning.

-The Housestaff Committee is a self-organized group of residents who serve as an advisory group for the program leadership.
-They have been instrumental in some of the key changes in the residency program over the past few years.
+The Housestaff Committee is another leadership opportunity for residents.
+This self-organized group of residents serve as an advisory group for the program leadership.
+They are instrumental in all key changes for the residency program.
 We additionally have resident representatives on hospital-wide committees including the Housestaff Quality Council, the Code Committee, and the 5 Central Performance Improvement Group.

 General Contact Information